aws-samples/aws-modernization-with-tigera/content/_index.en.md

 >Expected duration to complete the workshop is 90-120 mins.

-### Module 1 - Deploy and configure demo applications
+### Module 1 - Deploy and configure demo application

-Deploy demo applications and enable Calico capabilities that you will use in later modules.

-### Module 2 - Secure application and services using security controls

-Leverage network policies to segment connections within Kubernetes cluster and prevent known bad actors from accessing the workloads.

-### Module 3 - Secure outbound connections using egress controls

-Configure egress access for specific applications and services.

-### Module 4 - Secure Kubernetes hosts using host endpoint protection (HEP)

-Secure EKS hosts ports with Calico network policies.
+Deploy and configure demo application.
+Secure East-West and North-South traffic for demo application, and protect Kubernetes hosts ports using Calico policies.

-### Module 5 - Explore Calico observability and troubleshooting tools
+### Module 2 - Observe, monitor and troubleshoot the application

 Leverage Calico observability and troubleshooting tools to reduce mean time to repair (MTTR) for your Kubernetes applications and services.

-### Module 6 - Generate compliance reports

-Configure global reports to satisfy compliance requirements.

-### Module 7 - Use security alerts
+### Module 3 - Use security alerts and dynamic packet capture

 Use global alerts to notify security and operations teams about unsanctioned or suspicious activity.

-### Module 8 - Configure dynamic packet capture

-Use dynamic package capture to collect full packet payload on demand.
+Leverage dynamic package capture to collect full packet payload on demand.

+### Module 4 - Use compliance reports

+Generate Compliance reports for regulatory requirements and policy violations.

 {{% notice tip %}}
 To learn more about installing Calico on EKS Cluster, please click [here](https://docs.aws.amazon.com/eks/latest/userguide/calico.html).